 Paper towels or kitchen towels — put a damp towel underneath the cutting board to keep it in place while you cut.
 I also recommend keeping towels on hand to place around the board to catch any juices that could run off.
 Paper towels can also help hold the turkey or be used to wipe your hands while you carve.
 If your turkey slides on the board as you work, you can use the towels to wipe up the juices and grease so it stays in place.

-Serving platter — Choose a large enough platter to hold all of the sliced turkey or divide the white meat and dark meat between two platters to make it easier to pass at large tables.
+Serving platter — Choose a large enough platter to hold all of the sliced turkey, or divide the white meat and dark meat between two platters to make it easier to pass at large tables.
 Keep the platter or platters nearby as you work so you can plate each piece once carved.

 How To Carve A Turkey

-1. Place the turkey breast side-up on a large cutting board with the legs facing you.
-Have a sharp knife, clean paper towels, and a serving platter nearby.
-If the bird is tied up, cut and remove the butcher’s twine.
-Using a sharp knife, slice through the skin that connects the breast and the leg quarter.
-Once the skin is cut away, hold the breast with one hand and use the other to bend the entire leg quarter away from the turkey to expose and separate the hip joint from the backbone.
+2. Once the skin is cut away, hold the breast with one hand and use the other to bend the entire leg quarter away from the turkey to expose and separate the hip joint from the backbone.
 You may hear a small pop.
 Use your knife to make a deep cut through the joint and the skin, then along the backbone to remove the leg and thigh piece.
+You will repeat this on both sides.

 3. Pull gently on one of the wings to pull it away from the breast.
 Cut through the skin and the joint closest to the breast to release the wing.
 Repeat with the other wing.
 Remove the wing tips and discard them if you’d like – the drumettes and flats have the most meat.